nayaba/browser-template/notes.md

 currently organized in order of date created - need to update to organize by date updated (will have to update api and redeploy on heroku)

+Deployed app was sometimes saying failed to delete, but it was still deleting

 I'm using too many ids, need to start using classes I'd like more organization and custom error messages